aforarjun/webtimes-nextjs/README.md

-# webtimes-nextjs
+# webtimes
- Webtimes - your business friend.
+webtimes - Your business friend